square-1111/square-1111.github.io/_posts/2020-05-13-Are-We-Inside-simulation.md

 ---
 layout: post
-title: "Day 003, Are we inside simulation"
+title: "Day 003, Are we inside simulation?"
 comments: true
 description: "A post about Simulated Universe"
 keywords: "dummy content"